 Body Element Length Туре Description

-<version></version> 3 zero-padded The format version.
-Always 003.

-uint

-<number of="" records=""></number> 4 zero-padded The number of body lines contained in the file.
+<number of="" records=""></number> 4 zero- The number of body lines contained in the file.

+padded

 uint

 A valid example for a Header is:

 File Body Format

 The body consists of a minimum of zero and a maximum of 5000 lines.
 Each line holds one call detail record in CSV format and is constructed by the following fields, all of them enclosed in single quotes: